wix-incubator/wix-code-docs/guides/Overview.md

 ## What's New

-Check our our [What's New](https://www.wix.com/corvid/reference/api-overview/what's-new) to see a list of all the latest changes, updates, and additions to our API Reference.
+Check out our [What's New](https://www.wix.com/corvid/reference/api-overview/what's-new) to see a list of all the latest changes, updates, and additions to our API Reference.